-If you elect benefits under the Medical Expense Reimbursement Account Option or Dependent Care Assistance Account Option, the Administrator will issue a debit card for you to use.
-Then, as you have eligible expenses, you can present your debit card to the provider of the goods or services (e.g., a doctor's office, a pharmacy or a day care center).
+If you have elected benefits under the Medical Expense Reimbursement Account Option, the Administrator will issue a debit card for you to use.
+Then, as you have eligible medical expenses, you can present your debit card to the provider of the goods or services (e.g., a doctor's office or a pharmacy).
 If the provider accepts the card, the provider will swipe the card in a manner similar to the way a credit card or bank debit card is swiped to pay for goods or services.
 Using your card in this manner will reduce your available account balance under the Plan by the amount of your purchase and will generate information regarding the transaction that automatically will be forwarded to the Plan's Claims Administrator.